-Aging is a major risk factor for number diseases such as cancer, diabetes and neurodegenerative diseases.
+Aging is a major risk factor for a number of diseases such as cancer, diabetes and neurodegenerative diseases.
 The major pathological hallmark of these disorders is the protein misfolding and aggregation (proteotoxicity) due to the compromised protein quality control or proteostasis.
 The signaling pathways that regulate stress responses and aging, are also found to modulate proteostasis.
 A better understanding and connection of the molecular mechanisms that protect the proteome and modulate aging would help promoting healthy long lifespan.

-Proteome wide aggregation occurs during stress and aging.
-Typically stress induced protein aggregation can be resolved once the stress has abated.
+Proteome-wide aggregation occurs during stress and aging.
+Typically stress-induced protein aggregation can be resolved once the stress has abated.
 However, the fate of protein aggregation that occurs during aging is difficult to anticipate, which raises a few important questions: